TheRenegadeCoder/sample-programs/archive/s/solisp/README.md

 ## Sample Programs

-- baklava
+- Baklava in Solisp
-- fizz-buzz
+- Fizz Buzz in Solisp
-- hello
+- Hello World in Solisp
-- reverse
+- Reverse String in Solisp

 ## Fun Facts